nvidia-riva/tutorials/tts-dataset-recording-at-home.md

 9. Eliminate external sources of noise, for example, air conditioning, computer fan, and so on.

-## How to adjust microphone levels and body position before recording?
+## Adjusting the Microphone Level and Body Position Before Recording

 1. Set your microphone gain to the direction of a clock's hour hand marking '9 o'clock.'